iLib-js/ilib-lint/README.md

 ## Configuration

+The paths to process are given on the command-line.
+If no path is specified on the command-line, the tool will default to the current directory.
-If the named paths contain a file called `ilib-lint-config.json`, it will be read and processed to configure the ilib-lint tool for that path.
+If the named paths contain a file called `ilib-lint-config.json`, that file will be read and processed to configure a project within the ilib-lint tool with that path as the root directory for the project.

+This json config file will be parsed as [JSON5](https://json5.org), which means it can contain comments and other nice features that make it easier for humans to read and write.

 The `ilib-lint-config.json` file can have any of the following properties:

 * name (String) - name of this project
 * locales (Array of strings) - that name the default set of locales for the whole project if they are not configured by each path
 * sourceLocale (String) - name the locale for source strings in this app.
   Default if not specified is "en-US".
-* rules (Object) - an array of regular-expression-based resource rules to use with this project.
-For every resource loaded from a resource file, these rules make sure that when the regular expression matches in the source, it also matches in the target string.
+* rules (Object) - an array of declarative regular-expression-based rules to use with this project.
+Resource rules are applied to resources loaded from a resource file.
+Source file rules are applied to regular programming source files.
 Each item in the rules array should be an object that contains the following properties:
+    * type (String) - the type of this rule.
+This may be any of the
+      following:
+        * resource-matcher - check resources in a resource file.
+The regular expressions that match in the source strings must also match in the target string
+        * resource-source - check resources in a resource file.
+If the regular expressions match in the source string of a resource, a result will be generated
+        * resource-target - check resources in a resource file.
+If the regular expressions match in the target string of a resource, a result will be generated
+        * sourcefile - Check the text in a source file, such as a java file or a python file.
+Regular expressions that match in the source file will generate results
     * name (String) - a unique dash-separated name of this rule. eg. "resource-url-match",
     * description (String) - a description of what this rule is trying